 My name is Mika, and I was born in 1985.
 I am happily married to my wife Annemari, and we have three lovely daughters: Nella (born in 2010), Nea (2013) and Veera (2015).
 My day job is developing educational games for children in the GraphoLearn - project, and I'm also running my own business (MHGames) of making games for mobile devices (Android and iOS at the moment).

 I have a BSc degree from University of Jyväskylä.
-My studies for a Master's degree are currently on hiatus, about 3/4 done.
-Hoping to finish them some day.
+My studies for a Master's degree are currently on hiatus.
+Perhaps to be finished some day.

 The best way to contact me is to use e-mail: do not call me or contact me through Facebook, please.
 My contact e-mail is my first name (should be visible above), DOT, my last name AT gmail DOT com.
 You can also follow me on Twitter: @mhgames_